Matchyman/spareroom_kata/README.md

 Database is SQLite db, if you wish to change the data, change csv's located in src/backend/database

 Delete db and run db_setup.py

+## Documention:
+When starting the backend services, should open to localhost:8000, you will find api documentation at localhost:8000/docs